Waun Maenllwyd Wind Energy Hub

 Our proposed timeline is available on our website here.

-We are aiming to submit our proposals to Planning and Environment Decisions Wales (PEDW) in 2024.
+We are aiming to submit our proposals to Planning and Environment Decisions Wales (PEDW) in 2025.
 PEDW will then review our planning application and make a recommendation to Welsh Ministers, who will decide whether or not to grant planning consent.
 The construction timeline depends on when a final decision on whether to grant planning permission is made, which can take 12 months or longer.
 There may also be further conditions that we have to meet as part of the planning process.
-We hope to begin construction in early 2026, and begin commercial operation in late 2027.
+We hope to begin construction in Summer/Autumn 2027, and begin commercial operation in early 2029.

 If consented, Waun Maenllwyd Wind Energy Hub would be in place for 40 years after construction.
 At the end of its life, the site may be repowered and continue to generate energy, or the turbines will be fully decommissioned and removed from the area.